Turning Stakeholders into Advocates

 1. Be consistent

 Have a consistent and clear message.
-People will need to be exposed to the same message multiple times before they hear it.
+As stakeholders in business, people will need to be exposed to the same message multiple times before they hear it.
 Be clear about the project and their role in making it a success.
-Don’t change goalposts, roles and responsibilities and ways of working without thinking through how this will affect your stakeholders.
+Don’t change goalposts, roles and responsibilities and ways of working without thinking through how this will affect your external stakeholders.

 1. Prepare for challenge